fsmosca/musketeer-chess/README.md

 For example white may select a Leopard and Black can reply by selecting a Cannon (or any other piece but not the piece selected by white).
 There after, both sides will have Leopard and Cannon as their additional pieces for the game.

 ### D. Gating preparation
-Gating is a move of entering the musketeer piece into the playing area.
-But before a gating move is executed on the board the player has to decide which file these new pieces will be gated.
-White can drop its new pieces at row 0 while Black can drop at row 9.
+Gating is a move that enters the musketeer piece into the playing area.
+But before a gate move can be executed on the board, the player has to decide which file these new pieces will be gated.
+White can drop its new pieces at row 0 at any file while Black can drop at row 9 at any file too.
 See Initial board layout.

 The second and third moves in musketeer chess can be called GP (Gating Preparation).
 It consists of dropping a piece on drop areas.
 The first piece selected in PS will be the first to be dropped.
 In the example in section C, it is Leopard first then cannon second.